Pragith/pragith/pragith-net/app/content/blog/2020/2020-04-18-silent-cost-serverless-data-warehouses.md

 This gamification worked.
 Engineers and analysts naturally want to be efficient.
 By making the cost visible - bringing it out of the monthly billing report and into the daily standup - we turned "cost optimization" from a management nagging point into an engineering challenge.

 In the cloud, cost awareness is a technical skill.
 If you can't estimate the cost of your query, you don't understand how the database executes it.

+## What I Would Add Next

+If I had to improve this further, I would add cost simulations into CI.
+Every PR that touches a warehouse model should have a before-and-after cost diff.
+That makes cost as measurable as test coverage.

+I would also invest in training.
+The best guardrail is still a developer who understands how columnar engines work.
+A short internal workshop saved us more money than any quota ever did.